lkodinsson/MARS/Basic/PHB.md

 ### Contacts (RES)

 Sometimes you just know someone who can get what you need done, and if you don't, maybe you know how to find one.
 In a city or town there's always that somebody.
 This skill can be used to find people in urban areas where tracking them with perception can't get the job done.
 It is likely that this task may involve bribes or threats.
-This skill can also be used to determine if you already have an existing rapport with newly introduced non-player characters.
+This skill may even used to determine if you already have an existing rapport with newly introduced non-player characters.

 ### Craft (INT)

-Someone must create all the items and artifacts that you use, and that someone could even be you.
-This skill is used for a wide variety of item crafting.
-It can be used to create both specialized and everyday normal items.
+Adventurers may often find themselves in unexpected situations.
+Crafting can allow for the improvisational construction of traps and tools, for tying strong knots, and even the repair of damaged items.
+While not necessarily a craft itself, it can even be used to appraise the quality of goods and equipment, or learn how to use unrecognizable equipment.

-This skill requires that you have a toolkit dedicated to the type of craft work you want to pursue (or a workshop containing those tools), and most importantly, a background, archetype, or other form of skillset that pertains to the type of items you are crafting.
-If you do not possess some measure of these things, someone who does can provide you with the means to do so.
-The specifics of item crafting can be complicated and require the use of a calculator.
+This skill can also be used to make higher quality custom equipment.
+When doing so, it will require that you have a toolkit dedicated to the type of craft work you want to pursue (or a workshop containing those tools), and most importantly, a background, archetype, or other form of skillset that relates to the type of items you are crafting.
+If you do not possess some measure of these things, you can always work together with other characters.

-Various settings will have different ways to apply special modifiers to various items.
-In the fantasy setting this extends to applying magical effects to items, while in a modern or sci-fi setting this may mean technological advancements to items.
-These processes work simarly to normal item crafting but have additional costs associated with their modifiers.

 Click [here](/Basic/ItemCrafting.md) to go the page dedicated to item crafting.
 Click [here](/Fantasy/MagicItemCrafting.md) to go the page dedicated to magic item crafting.